Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Reserved Instances

 **Explanation:**
-"On-Demand Instances" is incorrect.
+On-Demand Instances is incorrect.
 On-Demand charges per usage with no long-term commitment.
-"Spot Instances" is incorrect.
+Spot Instances is incorrect.
 Spot Instances bid on unused capacity, not long-term commitment.
-"Savings Plans" is incorrect.
+Savings Plans is incorrect.
 Savings Plans apply to usage discounts but are not specific to EC2 reservations per se.
-"Reserved Instances" is correct.
+Reserved Instances is correct.
 Reserved Instances provide lower hourly rates in exchange for 1- or 3-year commitment.

 ---